McDonald’s bump! Beyond Meat stock pops after Impossible Foods abandons the Golden Arches

 Shares of Beyond Meat popped more than 13% in late-afternoon trading today after its rival Impossible Foods said it is no longer trying to win over the world’s largest burger company.

 Pat Brown, CEO of Impossible Foods, told Reuters that it is not pursuing a contract with McDonald’s Corp., as the company is simply not large enough to satisfy the chain’s demand.
-The comments signal that Beyond Meat—which went public last May—will ultimately be the company to supply McDonald’s with a plant-based burger.
+The comments signal that Beyond Meat—which went public last May—will ultimately be the company to supply McDonald’s with a plant-based burger and other products.

+McDonald’s already uses Beyond Meat for its P.L.T. sandwich in Canada, a 12-week test it announced in September.
+Reached for comment, a McDonald’s spokesperson said: “Through our work with Beyond Meat, we are able to offer an exclusive McDonald’s plant-based burger with the iconic McDonald’s taste guests know and love.”
+The company didn’t offer specifics about if or when the test would expand.

-Impossible already has a deal with Burger King, and Brown told Reuters it would be “stupid” to pursue McDonald’s until the company has sufficiently scaled.
+Impossible Foods, meanwhile, has a deal with Burger King, and Brown told Reuters it would be “stupid” to pursue McDonald’s until the company has sufficiently scaled.

 Beyond Meat entered the public markets with a bang, enjoying one of the biggest pops in recent memory, but its stock has since come back to Earth.
 It opened at $75 a share this morning, compared to a high of more than $234 back in July.

-We’ve reached out to Beyond Meat and McDonald’s for comment and will update if we hear back.
+We also reached out to Beyond Meat and will update if we hear back.